WOT

 Instructions

-• In a 9”x13” baking pan, drizzle 1 tablespoon extra-virgin olive oil on the bottom, set aside.
+• In a 9”x13” baking pan drizzle 1 tablespoon extra-virgin olive oil on the bottom, and set aside.

-• In a glass measuring cup or another bowl, add the yeast to the top of the 1 ½ cups of warm water (110-degree max).
-Let the yeast sit on top of the water for a minute and then gently stir the yeast into the water.
+• In a glass measuring cup or another bowl, add the yeast to the top of the 1-½ cups of (110 degrees max) warm water.
+Let the yeast sit on top of the water for a minute, and then gently stir the yeast into the water.
 The yeast should all dissolve in the water, and this helps to activate the yeast.

-• Transfer the dough mixture into your prepared 9”x13” baking pan.
+• Transfer the dough mixture to your prepared 9”x13” baking pan.
 Evenly spread the dough in the pan and drizzle with a little extra virgin olive oil on top.

 • Cover the pan and let the dough rest in a warm area of your kitchen for one hour.

-• In a small cup, combine 1 tablespoon of extra virgin olive oil with the minced garlic, stir to combine.
+• In a small cup combine 1 tablespoon of extra virgin olive oil with the minced garlic, and stir to combine.
 Using a teaspoon, drizzle the garlic and oil mixture evenly over the dough.

 • Sprinkle the salt flakes and rosemary over the garlic and oil mixture.